About Timothy Lutheran Care Ministries

 A number of care services are available, ranging from spiritual guidance and prayer support to special assistance needed as the result of an emergency or health concern.
 Our Helping Hands Ministry provides assistance with home maintenance or repairs, while our Transportation Ministry provides transportation to those who are not able to drive or obtain a ride to worship services, medical appointments or the grocery store.
 Financial assistance is also available to those experiencing a financial crisis or emergency.

-One of the pastors or the Care Minister will visit initially.
-If you are hospitalized for an extended time, you may receive a visit or call from members of your small group or other friends who care about you.
+One of the pastors will visit initially.
+If you are hospitalized for an extended time, you may receive a visit or call from the Care Minister or a Congregational Care Minister.

 Please call the church office, (816) 228-5300, and provide the information to the person who answers the phone.